Designed to equip musicians for careers in church music and leadership in a rapidly changing church

 Comprehensive Jury Requirements

 M.A. in Church Music students are required to successfully complete a two-part comprehensive jury, preferably during their first full year of study, but no later than January 15 of the second year of full-time study.
 One part shall be keyboard or voice, and the other is the student’s choice.
+Students must be enrolled in a course in the term in which the comprehensive jury for that area is taken.

 Students will serve in a supervised field work site, usually a parish situation, in which they will be involved for a total of 200 hours of practical experience related to their program.